MilenaLavanchy/elenagjevukaj.github.io/_posts/2018-03-11-codergals.md

 <img src="https://elenagjevukaj.github.io/assets/images/20708297_141895606405235_6461713773095992346_n.png">

 CoderGals Hackathon was organized for the first time in my country.
 This event took place in the beautiful city of Prizren.
-CoderGals, an event held for 24 to 48 hours, was an idea which started from two girls majoring in Computer Science, Qendresa and Albiona Hoti.
+This hackathon held for 24 to 48 hours, was an idea which started from two girls majoring in Computer Science, Qendresa and Albiona Hoti.

 Thanks to them, we had the chance to work on exciting projects as well as be mentored by key tech people including: Mergim Cahani, Daniel Pocock, Taulant Mehmeti, Mergim Krasniqi, Kolos Pukaj, Bujar Dervishaj, Arta Shehu Zaimi and Edon Bajrami.
 <img src="https://elenagjevukaj.github.io/assets/images/Codergals_2.jpg">